Henry Vizetelly & Co. (London, UK) and T. Fisher Unwin, Ltd (London, UK) and Charles Scribner’s Sons (New York, US)

 An advertisement for the Vizetelly volumes of the Mermaid Series appears in the Publishers’ Circular, May 15, 1888.
 Advertising the volumes as “unexpurgated” was taking advantage of Vizetelly’s problems with the Zola obscenity charges; the hope, it seems, to spur sales with buyers assuming there would be some saucy content in the series.
 Ellis is noted as the editor of the series, and a few brief reviews are included.
 Charles Scribner’s Sons published the Mermaid Series in the U.S. beginning around 1888.

 Unwin took over publishing the series, without Ellis as the editor, around 1892 and published the latter titles in the original series.
 Scribner also issued these Unwin titles in the U.S.

 In late 1903 both Unwin and Scribner reissued the entire series in a more compact, “thin-paper” edition at a lower cost than the original editions.
 Initially, in the U.K. at least, Unwin offered the series on a subscription basis.
 Each book was 5s but you could commit to the entire series for a nearly impossible to resist 2s/6d per month in 13 easy payments.
 Both cloth and (for a bit more) leather bindings were available on the thin-paper edition.

 By 1908 one could purchase the cloth-bound thin-paper titles for 2s./6d. a volume, and also, for 3s./6d. the leather-bound thin-paper titles.
 Several more opulent and larger format bindings of what was most likely the original series (issued by Vizetelly and Unwin) were also available, with the top of the line being a full vellum bound 6s. edition of the series.

 Thin-paper volumes of the Mermaid Series had jackets most likely from their initial publication in 1903.
-Copies below are on undated books, but given the other titles advertised on the jackets, the books were printed in the 1919-1925 time range.
+The jackets shown below are on undated books, but given the other titles advertised on the jackets, the books were printed in the 1919-1925 time range.